tensorflow/tfx/CONTRIBUTING.md

 # Contributing Guidelines

 ## Running Unit Tests

-We recommend using virtualenv and Python 3.6 and above for development.
-You can invoke all Python unit tests:
+We recommend using virtualenv and Python 3.5 and above for development.
+You can invoke all python unit tests:

 ```
 python setup.py test